rpoleski/MulensModel/developers_board.md

     * _F\_s for MOA data for MB08310 differs from Janczak paper - is it caused by FSPL vs. FSBL models?_
     * plotting - sharex where possible
     * note in PSPL tutorial about plotting data in MulensData
+    * add example that after calling Event.get\_chi2() use Event.fit to get e.g. magnifications so that the magnification is not calculated twice
   * Miscellaneous:
     * add function to get Earth's projected velocity
     * when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | grep Quantity